Experienced San Diego Wrongful Termination Attorney Ready To Help You

 Record everything you can relating to your wrongful dismissal.
 This includes the basics—where you worked, who you worked for, and what your job was—as well as the key players in your situation.
 Gather as much information from your personnel record as you can.
 Specific items include performance evaluations, emails and written conversations with your supervisor and co-workers, and anything else you think is relevant.

-Should I Hire a California Wrongful Termination Lawyer for My Case?
+Should I Hire a Wrongful Termination Lawyer for My Case?

-Hiring a California wrongful termination attorney is generally one of the best things you can do after your employer unlawfully terminates you.
+Hiring a San Diego wrongful termination attorney is generally one of the best things you can do after your employer unlawfully terminates you.
 But not all attorneys are the same.

 At the John W. Dalton Law Offices, we understand how wrongful dismissal can turn your life upside down.
 It’s difficult enough to deal with the pain and trauma of losing your job.
 Let us take the fight to your employer and help you earn what you deserve.